-The PICT format was originally developed by Apple Computer in the mid-1980s.
-The PICT format supports RGB files with a single alpha channel, and indexed-color, grayscale and Bitmap files without alpha channels.
+The PICT format was originally developed by Apple Computer, in the mid-1980s.
+This format supports RGB files with a single alpha channel, and indexed-color, grayscale, and Bitmap files without alpha channels.
 The PICT format is especially effective at compressing images with large areas of solid color.

-Short for picture element, pixels are the tiny components that capture the digital image record in your camera.
+Short for picture element, pixels are the tiny components that capture the digital image data recorded by your camera.
 Pixels are also the individual components that collectively recreate the image captured with your digital camera on a computer monitor.
 The more pixels there are, the higher the screen or image resolution will be.

 The breakup of a digital image file that has been scaled up (enlarged) to a point where the pixels no longer blend together to form a smooth image.
 Pixelization can also appear in the form of step-like or choppy curves and angled lines (also known as the jaggies).
-As a rule, the greater the number of pixels there are within an image, the less likely it is that you will see pixelization in the image.
+As a rule, the greater the number of pixels contained in an image, the less likely it will be to experience pixelization in the image.

 An optical distortion, common in less expensive lenses, where parallel lines on the horizontal or vertical plane bow inward.
 Pincushion distortion is the opposite of barrel distortion.